5 Careers with a Degree in Sports Communications

 • Communications Teacher

-The vast world of sports communications is all about the handling of the various types of communications, internal and external, of sports teams and other sporting organizations.
-Those with a sports communication degree find themselves uniquely educated to the needs of this particular industry.
-What are some of the job options that become available to those educated with a degree in sports communication specifically?
+Sports communication careers are highly sought after.
+The vast world of sport communications is all about the handling of the various types of communications, internal and external, of sports teams and other sporting organizations.
+Those with a sports communication degree find themselves uniquely educated to the needs of sports communication careers.
+What are some of the sports communication jobs that become available to those educated with a degree in sport communication?
 The following opportunities represent just a sample of the many doors that can open for this grad today.

-In most sports teams and greater sports organizations today, there exists a regular need to create promotions, or methods by which that entity can promote itself, its image, sales, and so on.
+Promotions coordination manager is an option for sports communications jobs.
+In most sports teams and greater sports organizations today, there exists a regular need to create promotions.
+Promotions are methods by which that entity can promote itself, its image, sales, and so on.
 In many places, the head of this particular organizational endeavor is the promotions coordination manager.
-As a promotions coordination manager, one must shoulder the full responsibility of all promotional efforts, the employees, and activities therein.
+As a promotions coordination manager, one must take on the full responsibility of all promotional efforts, the employees, and activities therein.

-Sports communication majors also align very well to work as sports journalists.
-Sports journalists are reporters who gather info on specific sporting events and then report it to the public via some form of published media.
-Whether through print newspapers and magazines or via strictly electronic news outlets, these journalists’ work is often anticipated by millions across the globe.
+Sports journalist is an option for sports communication jobs.
+Sport communication majors also align very well to work as sports journalists.
+They are reporters who gather info on specific sporting events and then report it to the public via some form of published media.
+Whether through print newspapers and magazines or via strictly electronic news outlets, careers in sports journalism are often anticipated by millions across the globe.

 Related Resource: Do I Need a Degree in Sports Journalism to Become a Sports Journalist?